lentilus/surreal-numbers-journey/01-intro-hackenbush.typ

 Wir wollen uns ein Spiel namens _Hackenbush_ anschauen.
 Die Spielregeln sind wie folgt.

-#comment[
-  Getting back the list from a comment is reallllly hard.
-  If you want to use that syntax though, you can try to convert it into my normal form (see also hackenbush.typ)

-  I have written two methods to render hackenbush.
-One for general applications and one for easy applications.
-For examples see the comments in hackebush.typ
-  I didn't write docs (yet?) though.

-  Longterm maybe we want to add some formatting or so on top of it.
-]

 == Spielregeln von RG-Hackenbush
 - Es gibt zwei Spieler, _Rot_ und _Blau_.
 - Dazu passend gibt es _blaue_ und _rote_ Striche.